Extending the Observational Frequency Range for Gravitational Waves in a Pulsar Timing Array: Introduction

-\heading{Introduction} A pulsar is a stably rotating compact star which periodically emits an electromagnetic pulse (EMP) periodically due to its magnetic axis being tilted to the rotation axis.
+A pulsar is a stably rotating compact star that periodically emits an electromagnetic pulse (EMP) due to its magnetic axis being tilted to the rotation axis.
 Because the rotation of a pulsar is extremely stable, the period of the EMP generally remains roughly constant.
 However, when an EMP passes through a perturbed spacetime, its period will be changed, and the perturbation will contain information about gravitational waves (GWs).

 In practice, GW observation by a single pulsar measurement is not possible because various noises are larger than the GW signal.
 Instead, the correlation between measurements from different pulsars can amplify a stochastic gravitational wave (SGW) signal by increasing the measurement time if the noises of the measurements are independent of each other.
-In this way, GW observation is being performed by pulsar timing array (PTA) \cite{pol_astrophysics_2021,babak_european_2016,reardon_timing_2016}.
-The method of extracting a SGW signal from the correlation was proposed by Hellings and Downs \cite{hellings_upper_1983}.
+In this way, observations are being performed to detect the SGW for the first time by pulsar timing arrays (PTAs) (\cite{shannon_gravitational_2015,babak_european_2016,arzoumanian_nanograv_2020}).
+The method of extracting an SGW signal from the correlation was proposed by \cite{hellings_upper_1983}.

 Let us look at the analysis for the effect of GW on the EMP period.
-When we consider an electromagnetic wave (EMW) with a frequency much larger than that of a GW, we can introduce geometrical optics.
-By an approximation of geometric optics, the propagation direction of EMW follows null geodesics \cite{misner2017gravitation}.
-On the other hand, the time interval between emission and arrival time of the EMW is perturbed by GWs.
-The time interval can be obtained as the solution of the perturbed null geodesic equation with appropriate boundary conditions.
-In this way, the effect of GWs on the EMP period is calculated quantitatively as in \cite{Maggiore2018}.
+When we consider an electromagnetic wave (EMW) in a perturbed spacetime with GWs such that the frequency of the EMW is much larger than those of the GWs, we can introduce geometrical optics.
+By an approximation of geometrical optics, the wavevector of the EMW is null and follows null geodesic (\cite{misner2017gravitation}).
+From the solution of the perturbed null geodesic equation with appropriate boundary conditions, we obtain information of the perturbed EMW, e.g., redshift and angular deflection as in \cite{book_astrometric_2011}.